β-Carotene on Au(111)ALI-1000 Deposition System

 The biomolecule β-Carotene, pictured below, is a hydrocarbon pigment abundant in plants and fruits, and the precursor to vitamin A.

 The ALI deposition system was tested with this molecule: a solution of β-Carotene in Tetrahydrofuran (THF) was pulse injected in UHV onto a Au(111) substrate.
 The sample was subsequently characterized by XPS and STM, showing that deposition was successful.
-The STM image on the left shows a layer of β-Carotene, showing order in small patches with different configurations.
+The STM image on the right shows a layer of β-Carotene, showing order in small patches with different configurations.

 The XPS spectrum of the sample before (black) and after (red) injection with ALI is displayed below.
 The O1s, C1s and Au4f core levels are shown.